Postpartum depression: Treatments

 Treatment for mild to moderate PPD includes psychological interventions or antidepressants.
 Women with moderate to severe PPD would likely experience a greater benefit with a combination of psychological and medical interventions.
-Light aerobic exercise has been found to be useful for mild and moderate cases.
+Light aerobic exercise is useful for mild and moderate cases.

 Therapy

 Both individual social and psychological interventions appear equally effective in the treatment of PPD.
 Social interventions include individual counseling and peer support, while psychological interventions include cognitive behavioral therapy (CBT) and interpersonal therapy (IPT).
-Interpersonal therapy (IPT) has shown to be effective in focusing specifically on the mother and infant bond.
 Support groups and group therapy options focused on psychoeducation around postpartum depression have been shown to enhance the understanding of postpartum symptoms and often assist in finding further treatment options.
 Other forms of therapy, such as group therapy, home visits, counseling, and ensuring greater sleep for the mother may also have a benefit.
-While specialists trained in providing counseling interventions often serve this population in need, results from a recent systematic review and meta-analysis found that nonspecialist providers, including lay counselors, nurses, midwives, and teachers without formal training in counseling interventions, often provide effective services related to perinatal depression and anxiety.
+While specialists trained in providing counseling interventions often serve this population in need, results from a 2021 systematic review and meta-analysis found that nonspecialist providers, including lay counselors, nurses, midwives, and teachers without formal training in counseling interventions, often provide effective services related to perinatal depression and anxiety which promotes task-sharing and telemedicine.

+Psychotherapy

+Psychotherapy is the use of psychological methods, particularly when based on regular personal interaction, to help a person change behavior, increase happiness, and overcome problems.
+Psychotherapy can be super beneficial for mothers or fathers that are dealing with PPD.
+It allows individuals to talk with someone, maybe even someone who specializes in working with people who are dealing with PPD, and share their emotions and feelings to get help to become more emotionally stable.
+Psychotherapy proves to show efficacy of psychodynamic interventions for postpartum depression, both in home and clinical settings and both in group and individual format.